AIStream-Peelout/flow_docker/README.md

-# flow_docker
+# Flow Forecast Training Dockerfiles
-File needed to run flow-forecast as a container.
+This repository contains Dockerfiles needed to run Flow Forecast as a distributed hyperparameter sweep.